IlyanaMegy/githook/Tuto.md

 ## 4. Unit test to make my code perfect

 In this example the unit test developped with dotnet will check on the code and see if it contains any non-english character in variables names (for example é, à or ù).

+First you'll send the CleanerApp folder to your server machine with the scp command.

+    scp -r CleanerApp\ user@192.168.30.10:/home/user